-- 1. The assumed rate of investment return should reflect the Scheme Actuary's best estimate of the return which can reasonably be expected on the assets of the scheme but should not in any event exceed the limits set out below. - The Scheme Actuary may set either a composite assumed rate of investment return for the assets as a whole or specific rates for the principal asset classes. - 3.
+- 1. The assumed rate of investment return should be no greater than the Scheme Actuary's best estimate of the return which can reasonably be expected on the assets of the scheme but should not in any event exceed the limits set out below. - The Scheme Actuary may set either a composite assumed rate of investment return for the assets as a whole or specific rates for the principal asset classes. - 3.
 The assumed rate of investment return should reflect the nature and likely distribution of the assets of the scheme over the period in question.
 In particular, it may be reasonable to base the expected return on: - (i) the current asset distribution - (ii) the long term benchmark distribution as determined by the trustees, or - (iii) another distribution, provided that the Scheme Actuary is satisfied that this reflects the investment policy that the trustees will pursue. - 4.
-The assumed rates of investment return on the various investment classes and on the fund as a whole must not exceed the following limits: - (i) The assumed rate of return on fixed interest investments must not exceed the gross redemption yield on an appropriate government fixed interest index plus an adjustment of not more than 0.5% p.a. where the Scheme Actuary is satisfied that such an adjustment is appropriate, having regard to the nature and distribution of the underlying fixed interest investments. - (ii) The Scheme Actuary may assume that the rate of return on equity investments will exceed that available on fixed interest investments.
+The assumed rates of investment return on the various investment classes and on the fund as a whole must not exceed the following limits: - (i) The assumed rate of return for government bonds should reflect the actual gross redemption yield on such bonds or the yield on a government bond index of appropriate duration. - (ii) The assumed rate of return for corporate bonds must not exceed the gross redemption yield on a Eurozone AA corporate bond index of an appropriate duration. - (iii) The assumed rate of return on investments held under liability-driven investment (LDI) strategies should reflect the actual net yield on the underlying swap contracts or other instruments used. - (iv) The Scheme Actuary may assume that the rate of return on equity investments will exceed that available on fixed interest investments.
 In considering the extent of equity outperformance, the Scheme Actuary may take into account historic norms together with the prevailing level of markets.
-The assumed excess return on equities, over the gross redemption yield on an appropriate government fixed interest index, must not exceed 4% p.a. - (iii) The Scheme Actuary may assume that the return on property investments will exceed that available on fixed interest investments.
+The assumed excess return on equities, over the gross redemption yield on an appropriate Eurozone government fixed interest index, must not exceed 4% p.a. - (v) The Scheme Actuary may assume that the return on property investments will exceed that available on fixed interest investments.
 In considering the extent of property outperformance, the Scheme Actuary may take into account historic norms together with the prevailing level of markets.
-The assumed excess return on property, over the gross redemption yield on an appropriate government fixed interest index, must not exceed 3% p.a.
+The assumed excess return on property, over the gross redemption yield on an appropriate Eurozone government fixed interest index, must not exceed 3% p.a.

-- (iv) The assumed rate of return on cash investments should reflect the Scheme Actuary's expectation of deposit rates and should be consistent with the gross redemption yield on an appropriate government fixed interest index. - (v) The assumed rate of return for other asset classes should be consistent with the principles set out above. - (vi) Regardless of the assumed distribution of the assets, the Scheme Actuary must not assume that the rate of return on the fund as a whole will exceed the gross redemption yield on an appropriate government fixed interest index by more than 3.5% p.a. - (vii) The above limits apply before any allowance is made for investment expenses.
+- (vi) The assumed rate of return on cash investments should reflect the Scheme Actuary's expectation of deposit rates and should be consistent with the gross redemption yield on an appropriate Eurozone government fixed interest index. - (vii) The assumed rate of return for other asset classes should be consistent with the principles set out above. - (viii) Regardless of the assumed distribution of the assets, the Scheme Actuary must not assume that the rate of return on the fund as a whole will exceed the gross redemption yield on an appropriate Eurozone government fixed interest index by more than 3.5% p.a. - (ix) The above limits apply before any allowance is made for investment expenses.
 The Scheme Actuary must reduce the assumed gross rates to reflect anticipated investment expenses. - 5.
 In projecting the fund value over time, the Scheme Actuary must take account of the amount and timing of contributions paid to and benefits and expenses paid from the fund.
 Where cashflows are expected to be reasonably uniform, the Scheme Actuary may assume an appropriate weighted average.